ardhynugroho/lab-setup/README.md

 ## NGINX ingress controller install script

+A summary of installation step from https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/

 ## Netplan configuration

 Example configuration to configure IP addresses to be used as ExternalIP for kubernetes services:
-- 99-dns.yaml -- DNS service ExternalIP
-- 99-http.yaml -- Web-app ExternalIP

-1. Update the content or create your own YAML file that fit your need
+1. Update the content or create your own YAML file to fit the requirement/need
-2. Copy the files to `/etc/netplan`
+2. Copy the YAML file to `/etc/netplan`
 3. Do `netplan apply`